Jewish Art

 A Star of David necklace, a modern symbol of Jewish identity

-Today, the Star of David has become a popular symbol of Jewish identity and pride, and can be found on all sorts of modern flags, emblems, synagogues, Jewish community buildings, Judaica and home décor, and Jewish jewelry.
+Today, the Star of David has become a popular symbol of Jewish identity and pride, and can be found on all sorts of modern flags, emblems, synagogues, Jewish community buildings, Judaica and home décor, and Jewish jewelry, most famously as Star of David necklaces and pendants.
 (To see our favorite Star of David jewelry pieces, check out this Top 15 guide!)

 In the State of Israel